-There was indeed “a future for this race,” and scores of collarets– or collarettes, as they’re usually spelled in the US – are available today.
-‘President Viger’ is extinct, alas, but we offer two of the oldest – ‘Clair de Lune’ (1946) and ‘Fashion Monger’ (from 1955) – and you can order them now for April delivery!
+There was indeed “a future for this race,” and scores of collarets – or collarettes, as they’re usually spelled in the US – are available today.
+‘President Viger’ is extinct, alas, but we offer two of the oldest – ‘Clair de Lune’ (1946) and ‘Fashion Monger’ (1955) – and you can order them now for delivery in April!

 Garden Gate Names ‘Fashion Monger’ a “Best New Plant” for 2017